rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 .. only:: html

    :New:

+      - A tutorial on :ref:`using the Digraph3 HPC resources <HPC-Ranking-Tutorial-label>` for ranking several millions of multicriteria performance records via sparse outranking digraphs

       - A tutorial on :ref:`using multiprocessing resources <Multiprocessing-Tutorial-label>` when tackling large performance tableaux with several hundreds of decision alternatives.

       - Two tutorials on computing :ref:`fair intergroup<Fair-InterGroup-Pairings-label>` and :ref:`fair intragroup<Fair-IntraGroup-Pairings-label>` pairing solutions